msfinnan/pr-practice/README.md

 ## Person A:

-Added a text file about my favorite pet :)
+Added a text file about my favorite pet :) Kiko

 ## Person B: